nizamibilal/pymsmt/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+    The `setup_env.sh` and `pt.py` code is released under the GNU LESSER GENERAL PUBLIC LICENSE, Version 2.1, Copyright (C) Jason Swails.
+    See GNU_LGPL_v2 in this directory for details.